mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Come on," she said.
 "The quicker we move, the quicker we rest."

-My legs ached twice as much when I presented them with the idea of walking upward, but I regaled them with thoughts of chairs and beds and we reached a arrangement.
+My legs ached twice as much when I presented them with the idea of walking upward, but I regaled them with thoughts of soft chairs and warm beds and we reached a arrangement.

 The mountain was dead save for a few blots of shrubbery that grew in the crevasses facing Ara.
 They were on their way out.
-It was the absence of wind is what took me by surprise.
+The absence of wind is what took me by surprise.
 No cold bites or violent gusts.
 Just stagnant air and the dust that hung upon it.
-I followed behind Pomri, using her as my motivation to push through the aches in my legs and feet.
-A few times, We paused for Pomri to take a break and change how she carried Jesse.
+Ahead of Pomri, my legs lit the way.
+In a way, her presence behind me was my motivation to push through the aches in my legs and feet.
+I feared her anger.

+At a wide area of the cliff, we paused for Pomri to take a break and change her carry.

-"The mountain was shorter a day ago," she said, resentful.
+"The mountain was shorter a day ago," she said, as she laid Jesse down with the gentlest of movements.

 I was confused.
 "Shorter?
 How?"